SvenBecker/pgtaa/README.rst

 To change the configurations of the environment you can either change them directly using the `config.json <pgtaa/config.json>`_ file or run the `config.py <pgtaa/config.py>`_ file using the flags listed below.
+By calling the `config.py <pgtaa/config.py>`_ file a new config file `mod_config.json` will be created.
+If you want to go back to the default setting just delete that config file.
 Changes to the data basis can also been made through the `config.json` file but it is not recommend.
 Otherwise you have to retrain the supportive prediction models.

 Data